MRCIEU/gwas-vcf-specification/README.md

 A broad overview:

-- the **header** describes the harmonisation and the trait(s)/study/studies in the file.
+- the **header** describes the harmonisation, study and trait(s) in the file.
 - each row of the **body** contains information about a variant
   - variant information (e.g. chromosome, id, position, alleles, annotations) are represented in the first few columns
-  - the **sample** section (which would normally represent the genotype information of one column per individual) is used to store GWAS summary data.
-Each sample column represents one study/trait.
+  - the **sample** section (which would normally represent the genotype information of one column per individual) is used to store variant-trait association summary statistics data.
+Each sample column represents one trait.

 #### 1.1.1 Header

-The VCF header defines fields found in the body including the trait field which contain information about the GWAS study.
+The VCF header contains metadata describing the study, trait(s), genome build and other information.
+It also defines fields found in the body including the format for the trait field(s) which contain the variant-trait association summary statistics data.

 An example is given below.
 It has the following main meta data sections:

 - INFO - describes the annotations included for the variants
-- FORMAT - describes the fields available for the GWAS summary data (e.g. ES = effect size etc)
+- FORMAT - describes the fields included for the variant-trait association summary statistics (e.g. ES = effect size etc)
 - study - describes metadata about the study i.e. publication
 - trait - describes metadata about the trait i.e. phenotype that is tested for association with the variant
 - contig - descriptions of the chromosomes